ajnelson/regxml_extractor/INSTALL.md

 # Installing RegXML Extractor

-This document details how to build RegXML Extractor (RE)'s dependent software.
+This document details how to build RegXML Extractor and its dependent software.

 ## Building `regxml_extractor`

 To build from the tarball:

     ./configure && make && sudo make install

+Note that `./configure` respects the `--prefix` argument, so you can install the software to your home directory, not needing root privileges.

 To build from upstream (Git):